COLLECT

 And with your spirit.

-Father, and the Son, and the Holy
+God, the Father, and the Son,

-Spirit, come down on you and remain
+and the Holy Spirit, come down on

-with you forever.
+you and remain with you forever.

 Amen.